hectorlca/Geocode-Tool/README.md

 <center>![](http://imgur.com/AnxFNL4.jpg)</center>
 ***

+**Step 3**

+Now we want to go back to RStudio.
+In the menu bar across the top, click on "File", then on "New Project".
+You will get a dialog box with three options on how you want to create the new project.
+Choose the option that says "Existing Directory" and then hit next.

+***

 ### 3) Getting your Data in the right format:

 Since its easier to go through this process using an example, we will be using a fake dataset listing randomly generated names along with randomly generated information about each client.